-On that note, here’s an overview of rare earth mining reserves by country, with a focus on the seven countries whose reserves are over 1 million MT.
-Rare earth mining reserves by country data is taken from the US Geological Survey’s most recent report on rare earths.
+On that note, here’s an overview of rare earth reserves by country, with a focus on the seven countries whose reserves are over 1 million MT.
+Rare earth reserves by country data is taken from the US Geological Survey’s most recent report on rare earths.

 Reserves: 44 million MT

 Unsurprisingly, China has the highest reserves of rare earth minerals at 44 million MT.
 The country was also the world’s leading rare earths producer in 2018 by a long shot, putting out 120,000 MT.

 Despite its top position, China remains focused on ensuring that its reserves remain elevated.
 Back in 2012, the Asian nation declared that its rare earths reserves were declining; it then announced in 2016 that it would raise domestic reserves by establishing both commercial and national stockpiles.

 The last decade has also seen the country hone in on illegal rare earths mining, taking steps such as shutting illegal or environmentally non-compliant rare earth mines, and limiting production and exports.
 China’s stern and effective measures have cleaned up its supply chain significantly, although it continues to improve regulation and supervision.

 It’s worth noting that China’s dominance in both rare earth elements production and reserves has caused problems in the past.
 Prices surged when the country cut exports in 2010, resulting in a rush to secure supply of the minerals elsewhere.
 While that situation has since been resolved, the current trade war between the US and China has reignited worries about the country’s position.